steff-petro/steff-petro/README.md

 -->

 ### ✨ About Me:
-Hi, my name is Stefan and I'm a Solutions Architect from Sweden.
-I'm currently working for Solidify as a Solutions Architect<br><br>
+Hi, my name is Stefan and I'm a Cybersecurity Specialist from Sweden.
+I'm currently working for Solidify<br><br>

 ### 📄 My Certifications:
 - Azure Fundamentals (AZ-900)